 - Doing all of the above still isn’t enough.
 Never get comfortable.
 Never believe you’ve covered all your bases.
 Always look for more ways to stay vigilant.

 Please let Weston be your inspiration this summer.
-Let Weston’s story rattle you to your core so that you don’t wind up with your own story.
+Let Weston’s story rattle you to your core so you don’t wind up with your own story.
 Don’t ever forget him.
 Don’t ever forget what happened to him.
 Let his story save your kids’ lives.
 I don’t want any pity; I don’t want you to feel sorry for me.
 I just want you to promise me that next time you take your kids near water, you’ll remember Weston.
 Remember him and let his story change how you feel about water.
 I will never get to hold my son like this again.
 It’s a pain I can never explain.
 I can only hope and pray that his story will save others.”

 This story was written by Kailey Holian.
 The article originally appeared here.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.